dyrdzik97/bikecommerce/README.md

   - [x] Couple words after implementing own ecommerce
     - this project learned me how to deal with your ideas and imagination
     - i've consolidated my knowledge
+    - here i still a lot of opportunities to improve my shop

 ## Happy shopping folks! 🥳 🛒